 - One absence does not affect your grade

-- Two absences reduces your participation grade by 25%
+- Two absences reduce your final grade by 25 points

 - Four absences mean failure of the course